 - By opening the Facebook share dialog, you thereby consent that Facebook is notified about the existence of content that you may want to share.
 This content is likely to contain some personal information about you.
 Facebook will retrieve and store some of that information, but not share it with other users without your explicit permission.
 Once you have shared the information with the Facebook users of your choosing, they in turn may share it again, on or off Facebook.

-- By visiting the app while being logged into Facebook, we infers your consent with the Data Policy of Facebook.
+- By visiting Ask Jimmy while being logged into Facebook, we infer your consent with the Data Policy of Facebook.
 This means you allow us to send usage data to Facebook that Facebook can attribute to you.
 This data will be analysed for advertising purposes and lets Facebook and their partners better understand their users, which helps them with improving their services to you.
 For up to date information, see here.

 Good to know